AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/Android/public-classes/state/aepcarduistate.md

 # AepCardUIState

-Class representing the state of an AEP card.
+Class representing the state of an Adobe Experience Platform card.
 This class includes the properties `dismissed` and `displayed` which are common across different card states.

 ## Class Definition

 <CodeBlock slots="heading, code" repeat="1" languages="Kotlin" />

-#### Kotlin
+### Kotlin

 ```kotlin
 open class AepCardUIState(